hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To watch my spark and his fine lady in:
 >
-> 'Twas quite by accident I chanced to hear,
+> It was quite by accident I chanced to hear,
 >
 > That he was coming with his creature here;
 >